d-bl/GroundForge/Whiting-Index.md

 including a [scan] of the original index.

 Below the index is republished (with kind permission) once more with a couple of links:
-* **`W`**:
+* **W**:
-  links to a scanned page of the Whiting book with annotations by Jo Edkins.
+  Each capital W links to a scanned page of the Whiting book with annotations by Jo Edkins.
-  The other links go to GroundForge, pattern links not in the [TesseLace Index](Tesselace-Index) (such as [q] and [bs]) are figured out by [Marian Tempels].
+  The other links go to GroundForge.

-* **XN**: alphanumeric links
+* **XN**: Alphanumeric links
   go directly to a page where you can show the pair/thread diagrams.

 * **XN<sup>2</sup>**:
   A superscript of two means you have to show two levels of diagrams to get the pattern.

-* **x**: Identical lower case links go to identical sets of pricking prototypes, in turn linking to a diagram page where you can choose alternative stitches.
+* **x**: Lower case links
+  go to sets of [TesseLace](TesseLace-Index) patterns, in turn linking to a diagram page where you can choose stitches.
-  Prototype means: adjustable to your own taste and needs with a third party editor.
   Each pricking in such a set can be morphed into the others by nudging pins.
-  Only four of the links (c,t,k,v) cover more than a third of the grounds, a ratio that illustrates how many variations can be made by changing stitches or nudging pin positions.
+  Only four of these links (c,t,k,v) cover more than a third of the grounds below, a ratio that illustrates how many variations can be made by changing stitches or nudging pin positions.
-  What is shown is still just the tip of an ice berg.

 * **&sim;**:
   The pattern does not exactly match, may need different dimensions for the matrix or a stitch or twist more or less.

 * **-**:
-  The ground uses sewings or three-pair stitches or odd number of threads.
+  The ground uses sewings, three-pair stitches or odd number of threads.
-  None of these are not supported by GroundForge.
+  None of these are supported by GroundForge.
-  Picots and tallies also not supported but they are too obvious to require such an annotation.
+  Picots and tallies are also not supported but they are too obvious to require such an annotation.

 [reversed engineering]: Reversed-engineering-of-patterns